rhdh-demo-gh/parasol-store/README.md

-# globex-store
+# parasol-store

-monolith version of the Globex store application
+monolith version of the parasol store application